 In the spring of 2018, the City of Hartford has signed a new agreement with the Connecticut PGA Section to continue the consulting project at both City golf courses.
 The 2018 golf season represents the full return of Golf in Hartford, as it is the first time in at least 6-7 years that both Goodwin Park Golf Course and Keney Park Golf Course, along with their clubhouse restaurants, will be fully open and operational together.

-As of Monday, March 2, the Connecticut Section, PGA of America (PGA), has been assigned the City of Hartford’s golf professional services agreement at Keney Park Golf Course.
+In March 2020 the Connecticut Section, PGA of America (PGA), was assigned the City of Hartford’s golf professional services agreement at Keney Park Golf Course.
 The PGA took over for PGA Professional Peter Seaman who was offered and accepted the head golf professional position at Watertown Golf Club.